The walk from Lulworth Cove to Durdle door is a classic little beauty.

 Another favourite if mine, is the walk from Lulworth Cove to Weymouth, passing by Durdle Door along the way.
 I haven’t written about it yet.
 It’s one I did it many years before I started this website.
 I intend to go back and properly track it and write about it.

-For more walking ideas in Dorset, you can check out the Visit Dorset website.
+For more things to do and see in Dorset, you can check out the Visit Dorset website.